September 13, 2018

 Every once in a while, I check in with myself and ask, “what else can I do to help women in business?”

-I help women entrepreneurs every single day through my DIY legal templates and course, Fearlessly Legal.
+I help women entrepreneurs every single day through my signature product, the Ultimate Bundle™.
 But I know there are little ways I can make an impact with my purchase-power, too.

 It can feel a little overwhelming if you start thinking about buying every single thing in your life from a woman-owned or local business.
 (As my friend Cameron and I said yesterday while chatting over coffee and spicy huevos rancheros, “where would we get paper towels from?!“)